sbu-fsl/Metis/README.md

 sudo ./single_f2fs.sh
 ```

-As we discussed in the paper, some bugs are non-deteministic and may take a long time to detect (e.g., > 20 hours).
+As we discussed in the paper, some bugs are non-deterministic and may take a long time to detect (e.g., > 20 hours).
 Please feel free to use Swarm to accelerate the bug detection process.

 ### Troubleshooting